datawire/ambassador-docs/docs/cloud/latest/sso/index.md

 ### Testing Service Provider initiated Sign On

-XXX: each of these steps should have a screen shot that calls out the required action

 1. Go to https://app.getambassador.io
 2. At the login page click on the SSO link.
-3. Enter your company ID.
+3. Enter your case sensitive company ID.
 4. You should be prompted for your Okta login credentials.
 5. Upon entering the correct credentials, you should be logged into the Ambassador Cloud app.